 - Further Cash Payments to Individuals.
 Even as she assured the public that the House would act swiftly to pass the CARES Act, House Speaker Nancy Pelosi previewed further rounds of direct cash payments to individual taxpayers.
 “I don’t think we’ve seen the end of direct payments,” she told reporters on March 26, according to CNBC.
 Several lawmakers have proposed monthly cash payments until the crisis passes.

 - The HEROES and HEALS Acts.
-Making good on Pelosi’s promise, the House of Representatives passed the HEROES Act on May 17, 2020, per CNBC.
+Making good on Pelosi’s promise, the House of Representatives passed the HEROES Act on May 17, 2020.
 The $3 trillion package included a second round of direct stimulus payments, an extension of the CARES Act’s unemployment benefits through January 2021, an extension of the CARES Act’s student loan forgiveness provision into September 2021, and federal hazard pay for some frontline workers, among other provisions.
 While the HEROES Act is unlikely to be passed by the Republican-controlled Senate as written, it eventually triggered a response from Senate Republicans: the HEALS Act.
-Most observers expect the dueling proposals to produce a workable compromise, though negotiations remain contentious and the timeline for a consensus bill’s passage remains fluid.
+Most observers expect the dueling proposals to produce a workable compromise at some point, though negotiations remain contentious, the timeline for a consensus bill’s passage remains fluid, and Senate Republicans’ opposition to add to the national debt or budget deficit intensifies.

 - Infrastructure Investment.
 Speaker Pelosi and President Trump both support massive infrastructure investment to mitigate unprecedented job losses and capitalize on historically low interest rates.
 According to CNBC, Pelosi expressed optimism that the House would take up an infrastructure package shortly after returning to Washington on April 20, 2020.
-Though that expectation failed to pan out, both parties remain hopeful about infrastructure legislation in 2020.
-A previous CNBC report indicated the package would be based on an existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years.
+Though that expectation failed to pan out, there’s hope in Washington that infrastructure investment could be one of the first undertakings of the new Congress in early 2021.
+A previous CNBC report indicated a potential infrastructure package could follow an existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years.

 Executive Branch Action